-Based on the metrics that are listed on the Metrics Explorer page within the Metrics app, you can create a threshold rule to notify you when a metric has reached or exceeded a value for a specific time period.
+Based on the metrics that are listed on the Metrics Explorer page within the Infrastructure app, you can create a threshold rule to notify you when a metric has reached or exceeded a value for a specific time period.

 Additionally, each rule can be defined using multiple conditions that combine metrics and thresholds to create precise notifications.